 Am I normal?
 First off, it’s all natural.
-It starts when changes in your brain trigger the release of hormones in your ovaries
+Puberty in girls starts when changes in your brain trigger the release of hormones in your ovaries.

-Some say it's the transition from girlhood to womanhood, which is a nice way of saying your body is likely to change shape, your moods may ride a roller-coaster, and you’ll become more aware of who you are as a person.
+Some say it's the transition from childhood to adulthood, which is a nice way of saying your body is likely to change shape, your moods may ride a roller-coaster, and you’ll become more aware of who you are as a person.

 Whether you end up becoming a mum one day or not, it’s your body’s way of making you able to have babies.
 As a result, you’ll probably experience more intense sexual feelings for others and you might start masturbating.

-For one thing, there may be pubic hair there now – hair that is thicker and coarser than the rest of the hair on your body.
-And you may have noticed a small amount of vaginal discharge – a clear or creamy liquid with a very slight smell.
-Don’t worry, this is all totally normal and something every girl experiences.
-And while these changes may seem strange, they’re happening for positive reasons.
-Pubic hair reduces friction, so that your intimate skin doesn’t become irritated, while discharge is your body’s way of keeping your cervix clean and your vagina moist, which helps prevent infection.
+You may have also noticed a small amount of discharge come out of your vagina – a clear or creamy liquid with a very slight smell.
+Don’t worry, this is all totally normal and is something that every girl will experience.
+Discharge is simply your body’s way of keeping your cervix clean and your vagina moist; which helps prevent infection.

-While it might feel abnormal to cry one minute and crack-up with laughter the next, mood swings are totally normal.
-Your brain is creating new cells and working out new ways of thinking.
-Brain chemistry is shifting faster than you can send a Snapchat.
+While it might feel abnormal to cry one minute and crack up with laughter the next, mood swings are totally normal.
+During puberty, your brain chemistry is changing by creating new cells and working out new ways of thinking.

 Your emotions may feel like you’re on a merry-go-round that you can’t get off.
-Make sure you talk to the people you’re comfortable confiding in, and remember your mum/sister/aunt went through it herself, so she’ll understand.
+Make sure you take the time to talk to people you’re comfortable confiding in, and remember your mum/sister/aunt went through it herself, so she’ll understand.

 Keeping your V-zone hygienic during puberty

-Having pubic hair and discharge means your V-zone will smell stronger than before, because sweat and bacteria can quickly accumulate in such a warm and damp area.
-This means a good hygiene routine is really important.
-Shower daily and wear clean clothes and ‘breathable’ cotton underwear and you’ll always smell fresh and feel comfortable.
-And once you start your periods, change your sanitary protection frequently, and use intimate wipes to keep yourself clean.
+Having pubic hair and discharge means your V-Zone will smell stronger than before, because sweat and bacteria can quickly accumulate in such a warm and damp area.
+This means a good intimate hygiene routine is really important.
+Shower daily and wear clean clothes and ‘breathable’ cotton underwear, and you’ll always smell fresh and feel comfortable.
+And once you start your periods, change your period product frequently, and use intimate wipes to keep yourself clean.

 The vagina is self-cleansing so there’s no need to wash inside it (known as ‘douching’).
 In fact, this can lead to conditions like thrush or bacterial vaginosis, so avoid doing this.
 You may also find that perfumed soaps, shower gels and bubble baths make your vagina sore, so use an unperfumed soap or an intimate wash.

-To keep yourself clean and comfortable, wipe your V-zone after each toilet visit, ideally with an intimate wipe, then use soft toilet tissue to pat yourself dry.
-Keep your pubic hair trimmed or waxed to keep your V-zone clean and limit the build up of sweat and bacteria.
-Wear a panty liner every day, such as Bodyform DailyFresh liners, to keep the area fresh and protect your underwear.
+To keep yourself clean and comfortable, wipe and dry your V-zone after each toilet visit, using soft toilet tissue.
+You may also want to wear a liner every day, such as Bodyform DailyFresh liners, to keep your V-Zone fresh and protect your underwear.